cjmarvin/crifors/README.md

 Not implemented yet.
 With the wavemap source, `w`, `W` or `wavemap`, pixel values will be wavelengths instead of counts.

+# __spread__
+This option convolves each ray with a kernel.
+The advantage of this is that it can produce a higher SN image with less computational time.

+  python crifors.py Y --spread

 # __telluric lines__

 The following telluric line species calculated by LBLRTM (see Husser & Ulbrich, 2014) are included: